RabiGeghard/Js_DLP/README.md

 4. Load `send.html`

 ### Receiving Data
+- open `send.html` on target pc
+- drop file into browser
 - Use `js_dlp.apk` on Android device
 - Or build from source code
 - Received data is stored in `/downloads/js_dlp/`